-HNP in the Lumbar Spine
+HNP in the lumbar spine

 The cause of lower back pain

 However, the presence of HNP in the lumbar spine isn’t enough to cause back pain on its own.
-A herniated disc causes symptoms when the disc material comes into contact with the spinal cord or a nerve root in the spinal column.
-If a person is experiencing pain from the HNP in the lumbar spine, they are really experiencing pain from nerve compression in the lumbar spine.
+A herniated disc causes symptoms when the disc material comes into contact with or presses against the spinal cord or a nerve root in the spinal column.
+Any pain experienced from the HNP in the lumbar spine is really pain from nerve compression in the lumbar spine.

-- Low-impact exercises or stretching classes
+- Low-impact exercises or stretching

-- Deep tissue massage or chiropractics
+- Deep tissue massage or chiropractic care

-- Heat or cold therapy
+- Hot/cold therapy

 - Pain medications or muscle relaxants

-- Limited rest or spine stabilization
+- Limited rest or spine support